atomicdata-dev/atomic-data-docs/src/tooling.md

 ## Atomic server

+- Makes a graph available at some endpoint.
-- Respond to requests for created Atomic Resources (including Properties / DataTypes)
+- Responds to requests for created Atomic Resources (including Properties / DataTypes)
 - Offer useful query options (e.g. Triple Pattern Fragments)
-- Offers pub/sub functionality to clients that will want to re-use data (Mutation Feed?)
+- Offers pub/sub functionality to clients that will want to listen to changes (Mutation Feed?)

 ## Atomizer (data importer and conversion kit)